My wife told one of her Japanese girlfriends that I am going hiking to Mount Tanzawa next weekend. Her friend replied, “Kawaii!”

 The highlights of the shrine are the bell tower and an ancient water well called Chichinomizu – or “Milk Water.”
 Mothers with poor milk production come here to drink the water for nourishment – and more robust milk production.

 Instead of returning from whence we came, we headed down the other side of the mountain for a 4.3 km hike to Tsurumakionsen Station.
-The hike down is gently, but none to picturesque.
+The hike down is gentle, but none to picturesque.

 Right next to the station is Tsurumaki Onsen, a nice, big onsen with facilities available for hikers to clean off their boots and store their gear.